Win a Wild Card to compete in Startup Battlefield at Disrupt 2020 – TechCrunch

 Ready to take advantage of every opportunity to keep your startup on track and moving forward?
 Yes, yes you are.
-Exhibiting in Startup Alley during Disrupt SF 2020 is nothing but opportunity.
+Exhibiting in Startup Alley during Disrupt 2020 is nothing but opportunity.
 It offers founders beaucoup benefits, but there’s one more whopper waiting for two standout startups.
 We’re talking about the Wild Card entry to compete in Startup Battlefield.

-Yup, buy yourself a Startup Alley Exhibitor Package and you’ll have a shot at joining Disrupt SF 2020’s elite Startup Battlefield cohort.
+Yup, buy yourself a Startup Alley Exhibitor Package and you’ll have a shot at joining Disrupt 2020’s elite Startup Battlefield cohort.
 The winner of this epic pitch competition takes home the coveted Disrupt Cup and $100,000.
 And who couldn’t use that kind of equity-free cash infusion right about now?

 Here’s how it all works.
 Exhibit in Startup Alley, where you’ll demo your tech products, platforms or services to potential investors, customers, engineers, media outlets and, well, the list goes on.
 This is no time to take your foot off the gas, and Startup Alley offers a prime opportunity to network one-on-one and build relationships with the people who can help keep your startup moving forward.